 Please note that if we accept other Media Files in addition to Secure Online Screeners (such as .AVI, .MPG, .FLV, .MOV, .WMV), please note that they will not be uploaded to Withoutabox and to please contact us directly at email@example.com.

 TERMS AND CONDITIONS

-You hereby grant the Maui Film Festival ("Festival") all rights necessary to exhibit and promote the above-referenced film at the 2015 Festival if the film is selected.
+You hereby grant the Maui Film Festival ("Festival") all rights necessary to exhibit and promote the above-referenced film at the 2016 Festival if the film is selected.
 You represent that such exhibition will not violate or infringe upon any rights whatsoever (including copyright, trademark, musical or contract right) of any person or entity.
-You further represent that you are authorized to submit the above-referenced film and, if selected, will deliver the screening print to the Festival office no later than May 15th, 2015.
+You further represent that you are authorized to submit the above-referenced film and, if selected, will deliver the screening print to the Festival office no later than June 3rd, 2016.
 Additionally, you indemnify the Festival from any and all claims, demands, losses, costs, damages, and attorney's fees arising out of or in connection with third parties in regard to the screening of said film.
-Additional Screenings - The Maui Film Festival reserves the right to host one additional screening of any 2015 Maui Film Festival at Wailea Audience Award and/or other Special Award winning films so long as such screening takes place prior to September 30, 2015.
+Additional Screenings - The Maui Film Festival reserves the right to host one additional complimentary screening of any 2016 Maui Film Festival Audience Award and/or other Special Award winning films so long as such screening takes place prior to September 30, 2016.